 The formation of UCC will boost the national integrity.
 Even though our country has diverse cultural values, a unified personal law irrespective of gender, caste, creed etc will boost the national unity.

 The preamble of our constitution clearly states that India is a sovereign, socialist, secular state.
 But it is high time to think that whether the citizens of India will enjoy real secularism without the implementation of UCC.
 Even after decades of independence also different personal laws are in existence for different religions.

 - Social reforms

 Once the UCC is formulated across the nation, India will undergo another social reform in this century.
-For instance, in Indian context, Muslim women are denied with personal laws in relation to marriage, divorce etc. On contrary, various Muslim nations like Pakistan, Bangladesh, Turkey, Morocco etc women enjoy codified personal laws.
+For instance, in the Indian context, Muslim women are denied personal laws in relation to marriage, divorce etc. On contrary, various Muslim nations like Pakistan, Bangladesh, Turkey, Morocco etc women enjoy codified personal laws.
 So after the implementation of UCC Indian women [especially Muslims, Christians etc] will also enjoy a codified personal law.
 Therefore, a stepping stone towards another social reform across the country.

 Disadvantages of Uniform Civil Code

 Potential misunderstandings regarding the Uniform Civil Code created a fear among various religions especially minorities.
 It is often viewed by many religions that UCC is aimed against their religious customs and values.
 Before the implementation of UCC, authorities should win the trust of minorities.
 Otherwise, it will destroy the communal harmony of the nation.